Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 A bye-election (by-election) is conducted when a seat in Lok Sabha, Rajya Sabha, State Assembly, or Legislative Council becomes vacant due to:

-Death of the sitting member
+Death of the sitting member.

-Resignation of the elected representative
+Resignation of the elected representative.

-Disqualification of a member
+Disqualification of a member due to legal reasons.

 Process:

-Election Commission announces the schedule
+The Election Commission announces the schedule for the bye-election.

-and campaign for votes.
+Candidates file nominations and campaign for votes.

-in the concerned constituency.
+Voting takes place in the concerned constituency.

-and declaration of results.
+Counting of votes and declaration of results.

 13. How are election results challenged in India?